SohamNagi/ArmyOfSafeguards/FinalPresentation/SafeGuard Presentation Script (8 Minutes).md

 * **Slide 5: The Workflow**
   * "Here is the blueprint of our system.
 The LLM response is simultaneously routed to four distinct **Parallel Critic Agents**.
 Each agent independently assesses the risk, providing a label and a confidence score.
 This parallel nature is key to maintaining low latency.
 Their outputs are then sent to a central **Aggregator Module** which synthesizes these signals.
 The final decision is determined by a simple threshold: if the collective danger confidence is greater than **0.7**, the response is refused; otherwise, it is released."
 * **Slide 6: Agent Specialization**
-  * "To ensure maximum coverage across diverse failure modes, we defined four specialized agents: **Factuality**, trained on datasets like FEVER; **Toxicity** to handle hate speech; **Sexual Content** for policy compliance; and critically, a dedicated **Jailbreak** agent to detect sophisticated prompt injection attacks.
+  * "To ensure maximum coverage across diverse failure modes, we defined four specialized agents: **Factuality**, trained on datasets like FEVER (Fact Extraction and VERification); **Toxicity** to handle hate speech; **Sexual Content** for policy compliance; and critically, a dedicated **Jailbreak** agent to detect sophisticated prompt injection attacks.
 By separating these concerns, we ensure that a failure in one dimension does not compromise the others."

 **Speaker 3: Implementation & Results (Slides 7-9)**
 (Time: \~2:30)